Health Emergencies

 Public Health Emergencies

 A public health emergency exists when campus air, drinking water, or food is contaminated with one or more hazardous agents such as chemicals or pathogens that could or will result in disease or injury affecting large numbers of people.
+Likewise, other campus wide incidents—such as pest infestations or failure of the sewage system—could also cause significant disease or injury to communities.
+Actions will be taken to notify the Tufts community of these conditions as soon as Tufts University becomes aware of an outbreak emergency.
+The following types of outbreaks or epidemics represent public health emergencies:

 • Communicable disease: widespread disease for which vaccination is not available